A Bayesian Nonparametric Method to Adjust for Unmeasured Confounding with Negative Controls: A BRIEF REVIEW

-To estimate the CERF of a continuous exposure ($X$) on a continuous outcome ($Y$) in the presence of unmeasured confounders ($U$), we develop a new BNP approach that addresses unmeasured confounding using NCs.
-Before introducing our method, we review the conditions required for identifying the causal effect of $X$ on $Y$ under linear models and the setup of BNP mixture models.
-Our method is built upon these two methods but extends them to estimate the CERF nonparametrically.
+To estimate the CERF of a continuous exposure ($X$) on a continuous outcome ($Y$) in the presence of unmeasured confounders ($U$), we develop a new BNP approach that addresses unmeasured confounding using NC.
+Before introducing our method, we review the conditions required to identify the causal effect of $X$ on $Y$ under linear models and the setup of BNP mixture models.
+Our method is built upon these two methods, but extends them to estimate the CERF nonparametrically.

-Throughout the paper, we consider a sample of i.i.d. observations on the exposure $X$, outcome $Y$, NCE variable $Z$, and NCO variable $W$.
-We denote the unmeasured confounder by $U$ and let $Y(x)$ be the potential outcome one would observe if $X$ were set to the value $x$.
+Throughout the paper, we consider a sample of i.i.d. observations on exposure $X$, outcome $Y$, NCE variable $Z$, and NCO variable $W$.
+We denote the unmeasured confounder by $U$ and let $Y(x)$ be the potential outcome observed if $X$ were set to the value $x$.